So Many Ways to Say Thank You!

 Criteria

-The Berkeley “Achieve Together” criteria are the criteria for the Spot Awards.
-Whatever the contribution that is being recognized, it should reflect at least one of the Achieve Together Criteria:
+The Berkeley “Achieve Together” criteria also apply to the Spot Awards.
+Whatever contribution is being recognized, it should reflect at least one of the Achieve Together Criteria:

 - Collaboration – Enhances individual work by soliciting contributions from others and enhances others’ work by contributing to their success to more effectively meet unit goals.